Skip to content

 Google Photos Picker Limits and Batching: What to Expect

-Learn how the Google Photos Picker limit works, when to use Pick More, and how to handle larger exports in batches.
+Learn how the Google Photos Picker limit works, why Pick More creates a separate batch, and how to export selected batches cleanly.

 Google Photos Picker is intentionally scoped.
 IMGLoader does not enumerate your entire Google Photos library in the background; it works from the explicit selection you make through Google Photos Picker itself.
 That is better for privacy, but it also means you need a batching strategy when the job is larger than a single picker session.